kill10399/Hello-Hello-World/README.md

 # Hello-Hello-World
-My first repository on GitHub
+My first document on GitHub
 so this is only the readme section, nocode, right?